hotasbooks/hotasbooks/_posts/News/2019-01-26-have-you-met-alex.md

 Earlier this month, I asked you to tell me what you wanted for Alex.
 [Have you met ...
 Alex]({{site.baseurl}}/book-summary/have-you-met-alex) is the short but not sweet holiday romance you asked for!

 Don't want to read it in the blog?
-No problems, [download](https://dl.bookfunnel.com/z1sedmwbgy) it and get a bonus sneak peak from The Uni Student.
+No problems, [download](https://dl.bookfunnel.com/z1sedmwbgy) it and get a bonus sneak peek from The Uni Student.

 Enjoy!